How to contribute to xPack OpenOCD

 xpm run deep-clean --config linux-arm64 -C ~/Work/xpack-dev-tools/openocd-xpack.git/build-assets

-Compile with debug info
+Compile with debug information

 For these cases, the build script accepts the --debug